diegoulloao/ioquake3-server-gcloud/README.md

 ./q3s create:cluster
 ```

-5. Deploy the container to the cluster
+5. Deploy the image to the cluster

 ```bash
 ./q3s deploy